thunlp/UltraChat/README.md

 - [ ] Train a model on UltraChat and conduct in-detail analysis, welcome to use it to train your chat model!

 ## Citation
-Feel free to cite the repo if you thinkd UltraChat is useful.
+Feel free to cite the repo if you think UltraChat is useful.

 ```bibtex
 @misc{UltraChat,